 Using biofeedback technology to relieve stress and anxiety

-As noted on their site, the Institute of HeartMath technology can help:
+As noted in research studies and on their site, the Institute of HeartMath technology can help:

 - Replenish your energy.

 The HeartMath devices and programs “collect pulse data through a pulse sensor and translates the information from your heart rhythms into graphics on your computer or into easy to follow lights.